 Like relationships in which we wear false faces.
 Or jobs which require us to leave our souls outside the door.

 We adorn our bodies and ignore the pain they are in.
 We muffle the cries of our hearts with iPhones and busyness.

 We do our best to serve, to love, to create, to give, because this is our true nature, and it won’t be denied.

 But we can only give what’s within us.
 If we’re empty, our giving will be empty too.
-Or it will be transactional — I will give you x if you will give me y — because our own needs have not been met first.
+Or it will be transactional — I will give you this if you will give me that — because our own needs have not been met first.

 It takes spiritual maturity to know what we need, and to ask for and receive it with humility and gratitude.
 Yet true service always begins by serving our own needs first, so we can create and serve from fullness.

 When we fill our emptiness with those qualities that support our creative hearts, we enter life’s natural flow of receiving and giving.